 If a cosmetologist wants to become a barber, he or she must first obtain a barber’s license.
 However, there are different programs and “crossover” courses that make it easier and faster for licensed cosmetologists to expand into barbering as well.

-Whether you’re deciding on your future career or are already a fabulous cosmetologist looking to broaden your range of services, continue reading to learn about all the differences between a cosmetologist and barber, and whether or not it’s practical to be both!
+Whether you’re deciding on your future career or are already a fabulous cosmetologist looking to broaden your range of services, continue reading to learn about all the differences between a cosmetologist and a barber, and whether or not it’s practical to be both!

 What’s the difference between a barber and a cosmetologist?